-We have reviewed the accompanying interim condensed statement of financial position of AJIL Financial Services Company (a Saudi Closed Joint Stock Company) (the "Company") as at 31 March 2023, and the related interim condensed statement of comprehensive income for the three-month period then ended, and the interim condensed statements of changes in shareholders' equity and cash flows for the three-month period then ended and other explanatory notes.
-The Company's management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" (IAS 34) as endorsed in the Kingdom of Saudi Arabia.
+We have reviewed the accompanying interim condensed statement of financial position of AJIL Financial Services Company (a Saudi Closed Joint Stock Company) (the "Company") as at 30 September 2023, and the related interim condensed statement of comprehensive income for the three-month and nine-month periods ended 30 September 2023, and the related interim condensed statements of changes in shareholders' equity and cash flows for the nine-month period then ended, and explanatory notes.
+Management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") as endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.